zweilosec/kali-ansible-setup/README.md

 # Kali Linux Ansible Setup

 This is my personal Kali Linux setup that I install as a base for my fresh Kali Linux images.
 There are no initial setup requirements, as the install script should take care of everything.
+Just clone this repository to your user's home directory and run `deploy.sh`.

 One caveat: this may not work if you ar using gnome instead of the default XFCE, as it does some customization to the latter.

 This repository is constantly being updated with new packages and configurations.
 It can be used as a template to set up your own prefered Kali Linux installation.
 Please create an issue if anything breaks, or if you think I should add something!